fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 Trackr software and its users.
 The purpose of this resource is to keep team members informed of the context that guides the project, and provide new team members background information on project goals, platforms used, the users, and methodology.

 ## Project Background
-This project was created by four student developers in the Universidade da Coruna and two technical writers in Seneca Polytechnic working together as part of a Collaborative Online Learning Project (COIL) for a semester using an agile development process.<br>
+This project was created by four student developers in the Universidade da Coruna and two technical writers in Seneca Polytechnic working together as part of a Collaborative Online Learning Project (COIL) for a semester using an agile development process.
+This project leverages international perspectives to create a universal tool to deliver an accessible, user-friendly solution for data analytics.<br>
 The purpose of Trackr is to predict data from data sets.
 The data sets that are input into the application must be database, excel, pickle, or comma-seperated value files.
 The output datasets can be saved and uploaded only as pickle files.

 ### Goals
 The goal of the project was to create an application that gives the users a simple visual interface of linear regression models from data stores in the mentioned files, and allows users to make predictions with them.
 The users can use the application to: <br>